-Our Chenin Blanc hails from Clarksburg, which is located in the Sacramento River Delta.
-This locale experiences temperatures in excess of 90° during the day but a much cooler climate in the evening.
+Our Chenin Blanc hails from Clarksburg, located in the Sacramento River Delta.
+The locale experiences temperatures in excess of 90°F during the day and a much cooler climate in the evening.
 This kind of differential creates ideal ripening conditions where the fruit can develop lush, ripe flavors but retain enough natural acidity for excellent balance.
-Here, the loamy mineral rich soils give Chenin Blanc a “honey” character, which is one of its defining characteristics.
+Here, the loamy mineral-rich soils give Chenin Blanc a “honey” character, which is one of its defining attributes.

 Southeast of Clarksburg is Lodi, where our Viognier is grown.
-Lodi experiences a Mediterranean climate, and because of ancient river sediment, the vineyards contain large stones similar to those found in France’s Rhone Valley, the original home of Viognier.
+Lodi has a Mediterranean climate, and because of ancient river sediments, the vineyards contain large stones similar to those found in France’s Rhône Valley, the original home of Viognier.

 We harvest our Chenin Blanc early to ensure the fruit retains a good amount of natural acidity.
 The Viognier, on the other hand, is harvested once the fruit fully ripens.
 These selections are pressed, cold fermented, and then blended in different percentages until we find just the right balance: citrus notes and honeyed apples and pears from the Chenin Blanc, and tropical fruits, floral notes, and spices from the Viognier.